joeldevelops/sage-slackbot/README.md

 <img src="images/oauth-scopes.png"><br>

 Following the creation of the bot we then want to add slash command functionality to this bot.
 This allows users to interact with our bot via a predefined slash command.
 We do this by navigating to the Slash Commands link under Features.
 After which we will click the Create New Command button.
 Once we are prompted to enter information for this command we will be using the slash command /advice.
-The next field is where our localtunnel url comes into play.
-For the Request URL provide that url in that field.
-After which provide a Short Description and Usage Hint before submitting the new slash command.
+For the Request URL provide the localtunnel url in that field.
+After which provide a Short Description and an optional Usage Hint before submitting the new slash command.

 NOTE that the full request url should look like so:
 ```